albert-zariqi/ChatSystem/README.md

 # Chat System
-A distributed system designed to manage and monitor chat sessions efficiently, with a focus on scalability and fault tolerance.
+A distributed system designed to manage and monitor chat sessions efficiently, with a focus on scalability.

 ## Key Features
 - **ASP.NET Core**